benjaminsampica/benjaminsampicaStatic/content/post/taleoflegacycode1/index.md

 Yeah, yeah.
 It still looks _really_ bad.
 Bootstrap 3 is long in the tooth at this point and this still was a very unfortunate use of the framework.
 A UI update is long overdue - but this application will hopefully disappear when the department that uses it upgrades the application that this just wraps around anyway.

 All-in-all this took about two entire days of my time to get to the root of.
-So much for an in-and-out job... :sob:.
+So much for an in-and-out job :sob:.
 Lesson learned - **_HARD_**.
+Now to actually do the _original work_...

 ## Some Notes